|How to use ActiveX in Excel|

 In this lesson, we will use Ultimaserial ActiveX to develop a data acquisition application with DATAQ's Starter kit.

 This sample will acquire data once per second from channel 1 of DI-158 and fill up the first twenty rows of the first column of the spreadsheet continuously.
-Once you understand this simple program, you can take a closer look at more Excel samples.

 Note: In this example, instead of embedding all the controls and codes in the spreadsheet directly, I use a form to collect all these so that it acts similar to the other Excel samples.